What Is Virtual Terminal Payment Processing?

 - Generate sales reports

-- Gather customer contact details for SMS and email marketing (remember to give customers the choice to opt out)
+- Gather customer contact details for SMS and e-mail marketing (remember to give customers the choice to opt out)

 Pros and Cons of Virtual Terminals

-Like any technology or tool, virtual terminals have advantages and disadvantages and will be more suitable for some merchants than others.
+Like any technology or tool, virtual terminals have advantages and disadvantages, and will be more suitable for some merchants than others.

 Advantages